Azure-Samples/digital-twins-samples-csharp/occupancy-quickstart/readme.md

     dotnet test ../tests
     ```

 ### Use Visual Studio Code

 1. Open the 'occupancy-quickstart' folder in Visual Studio Code.
 1. Run the app by using the `F5` key.
 You can change the command-line parameters in `launch.json`.
 1. To build and run tests use the 'Run Task' command in Visual Studio Code and choose `test`.

-## Walkthrough

-1. See the [quickstart doc](https://docs.microsoft.com/azure/digital-twins/quickstart-view-occupancy-dotnet) to set up your Digital Twins resource and configure this sample to call it.
-1. Provision spaces, IoT Hub resource, devices, sensors, functions.
-1. Get spaces by parent `id`.
-1. Send motion telemetry every X seconds to simulate motion sensors.
-1. View occupancy of a spaces of type `Focus Room`.

 ## Notes